oxidecomputer/crucible/tools/README.md

 A test to break, then repair a downstairs region that is out of sync with the other regions, in a loop

+## test_replace_special.sh
+A test to verify that we can replace a downstairs while reconciliation is underway.

 ## test_replay.sh
 A test that checks the replay code path, if a downstairs disconnects and then reconnects, we replay jobs to it.
 This is a thin wrapper around the